jloveric/stripe-layers/README.md

 The "fully connected" layer still shares weights along each stripe, but the output of that layer takes the inputs from all of the stripes (and their rotations).

+Basically, since each unit in the piecewise polynomial layers is split into a bunch of segments you can add a position (x) to a color (c) to locate x, c as a single value in one of the segments (or bins) of the the unit.
+It's basically a positional encoding, but one that I hypothesize should work really well with piecewise polynomial layers.

 ##
 Convolutional like
 ```